 The cost of premium television content continues to rise at an amazing rate each year.
 Whether or not you buy into the cable companies and satellite providers hype, you can cut your costs by reducing the count of premium content you subscribe to.
 Chances are, if you’re carrying premium content with a cable provider, you are paying more than $100 a month.
 For that amount you could easily subscribe to an online unlimited DVD rental plan for $17, cut your cable to an extended package which would run you around $50 a month, and bank the extra $33 that you save towards reducing your debts.

-4. Travel the ‘net slower
+4. Surf the internet slower

 There’s no arguing the benefits of high speed internet when it comes to running a home based business or enjoying all the rich content that is available.
 However, when it comes to reducing your debt, do you really need to shave the extra ten seconds off your download?
 Chances are unless you are running a home based business and a server from home, you can afford the extra wait, if it’s worth it to you towards eliminating your personal debt.
 High speed offerings generally vary from fast to extremely fast.
 Regardless, the difference is very subtle unlike dial-up.